Language

 Notes

-In Go, functions are treated as first-class values.
+In Go, functions are treated as first-class values — meaning they can be assigned to variables, passed as arguments, and returned from other functions.
 Because a closure holds a reference to the captured variable, any changes made through the closure affect the original variable.
 This behavior enables a design similar to object-oriented encapsulation.

 A well-known bug occurs when launching goroutines inside a loop: the closure may not capture the loop variable correctly.
 Pass the loop variable as an argument to the closure, or create a local copy inside the loop body.
 Note that Go 1.22 changed how loop variables are scoped.